-ASP.NET Core references a particular environment variable, ASPNETCORE_ENVIRONMENT (or Hosting__Environment on nix systems), to describe the environment the application is currently running in.
+ASP.NET Core references a particular environment variable, ASPNETCORE_ENVIRONMENT to describe the environment the application is currently running in.
 This variable can be set to any value you like, but three values are used by convention: Development, Staging, and Production.
 You will find these values used in the samples and templates provided with ASP.NET Core.